-Ready to be delivered to you in Nairobi tomorrow, collected from Herbivore Garden Centre in Gigiri, or delivered to the rest of Kenya in 2 days (apart from Sunday, Monday & Public Holidays)
+Ready to be delivered to you in Nairobi tomorrow or collected from Herbivore Garden Centre in Gigiri. (apart from Sunday, Monday & Public Holidays)

 Pineapple Sage is a hardy perennial that won’t need much care to grow, reaching mature heights of up-to five feet tall.

 Pineapple sage gets its name from the strong pineapple aroma exuded by the leaves.
 Some have likened the fragrance to that of canned crushed pineapple, mingled with the scent of common sage.
 The flowers have a somewhat different flavour profile that includes the citrus and slightly musty mint notes often associated with common sage.

 Pineapple sage, which is rich in vitamins and minerals, can also be used as treatment or preventative for conditions like:

 - Anxiety: Pineapple sage has long been used in Mexican traditional medicine for relieving stress and anxiety.